 So what might be so important about team building?
-Though the outcome of team building is the creations of team bonds, team bonds is not the only outcome of team building.
+Though the outcome of team building is the creation of team bonds, team bonds are not the only outcome of team building.
 There are some benefits of team building that differentiate them from the benefits of team bonds.